 8- Open the cartridge access door and take a link inside the printer to check if there is any ink leaked from the cartridge.
 The ink leaked can cause short circuits in the printer.

-9- Now, connect the printer into a USB port of the computer and if the computer does not detect the printer connected in the “printers and devices”, it implies that power is not reaching to the printer circuitry.
+9- Now, connect the printer into a USB port of the computer and if the computer does not detect the printer connected in the “printers and devices”, it implies that power is not reaching the printer circuitry.

 10- Maybe the power supply of the printer is faulty.
-If it always took you longer to turn on the printer each and every time, there is a possibility that power supply has been damaged, it is like a capacitor in the printer.
+If it always took you longer to turn on the printer each and every time, there is a possibility that the power supply has been damaged, it is like a capacitor in the printer.

 Read More on Canon Printer Errors & How to fix that